Ericka Hart: Early life

+Hart went viral for attending Afropunk topless, showing scars from her double mastectomy.
+"We don’t go to the doctor because of historical trauma, institutionalized racism, so on and so forth.
+And we die faster because if you find cancer later on, your rates of survival are less."
+Hart explained, "I wore my chest out because I wanted to raise awareness, but I also...still feel really sexy with my body this way, and I want to be received as sexy, not just as a survivor."

 Career

+Columbia University

 A former adjunct professor at the Columbia School of Social Work, Hart taught human sexuality.
 She has taught sexuality education to audiences ranging from elementary-aged youth to adults.
 A difficult experience trying to learn about sex as a child inspired her to become an educator.
 She told Forbes, “I didn’t understand how I could ask questions about anything else, but when it came to sex it was just quiet, and people skated around the issue…I started to get that this has a lot to do with people’s discomfort and I just wanted to make people feel comfortable with asking about this topic.”
 Hart was recognized on the Root100 in 2018 for her work as an "advocate for post-cancer body positivity".

 Hart told Forbes she was pushed out of her teaching job at Columbia because she expressed concern about a student who made rape jokes in class and was transphobic and racist towards Hart.
 When Hart brought her concerns to Dean Melissa Begg and Associate Dean Julian Teitler during the spring 2020 semester, she was told her contract as an adjunct professor for the fall would not be renewed.
 Over 1,300 people signed a petition circulated by a student group calling for the resignation of three deans involved in the case.
 Hart spoke out against Columbia’s lack of support for adjunct professors — a larger percentage of whom are Black or Latino than full-time faculty.
 Hart demanded the school release the demographic information for adjunct and full-time faculty.
 In response, Begg posted stats to the school’s website showing 18 percent of full-time staffers are Black or Latino, while 36 percent of adjunct faculty are Black or Latino.

+Model

+Hart has posed topless for Paper magazine, Out magazine, and on the runway of Chromat's Fall 2018 show at New York Fashion Week.
+"Being a part of the QTPOC community, and seeing how little information is geared towards us [in the media], breast cancer is literally killing us and my hope is to inspire many people across a spectrum of gender identities," she told Vogue.
+"The societal assumption is that having a double mastectomy would somehow make my body abnormal, or that not having nipples must signal a descent into shame or discomfort around my body image, but my relationship with my body hasn't changed."